-e.
-Enforcement: Real Estate Disposition Monitoring and Enforcement Policy i.
-Purpose and Background This policy outlines the process by which Albany County Land Bank Corporation (Land Bank) will monitor and enforce enforcement notes, deed restrictions and other related instruments employed by the Land Bank to ensure productive and successful outcomes of real estate transactions and rehabilitation projects.
+I. Purpose and Background

+This policy outlines the process by which Albany County Land Bank Corporation (Land Bank) will monitor and enforce enforcement notes, deed restrictions and other related instruments employed by the Land Bank to ensure productive and successful outcomes of real estate transactions and rehabilitation projects.